sunyumail93/PipeRNAseq/preprocessing/Preprocessing.md

 RefSeqGTF_NameAdder.sh mm10.RefSeq.UCSC.simplified.gtf mm10.uniqMatching_WithrRNA.txt mm10.RefSeq.reduced.bed12.geneid_WithrRNA.gtf
 ```

-Finally, remove the rRNA genes, since usually due to poly-A selection or rRNA depletion method, this gene cannot be quantified accurately.
+Finally, remove the rRNA genes, since usually due to poly-A selection or rRNA depletion method, rRNA genes cannot be quantified accurately.

+Different species may have different names of rRNA genes.
+In mm10, they are Rn4.5s and Rn45s:

 ```
 # There are two rRNA genes in mm10 annotation: